geoHeil/dagster-asset-demo/README.md

 > NOTICE: We are using a typesafe configuration here.
 This means the configuration is not random YAML - but rather conforms to a specific well-defined schema.
 > Furthermore, notice how Dagit can now auto-suggest a suitable (but empty) configuration.

-There is now a butting `Scaffold missing configuration`.
+There is now a button `Scaffold missing configuration`.
 Delete the configuration - and have Dagit scaffold it for you.

 #### software-defined assets

 Conceptually, software-defined assets invert the typical relationship between assets and computation.
-Instead of defining a graph of ops and recording which assets those ops end up materializing, you define a set of assets, each of which knows how to compute its contents from upstream assets.
+Instead of defining a graph of ops and recording which assets those ops end up materializing, you define a set of assets, each of which knows how to compute its contents from upstream assets. :smile: derived from https://docs.dagster.io/guides/dagster/software-defined-assets .

 This means you start to turn the data pipeline inside out and reason about the things people actually care about: The materialized state and how to manage it, its evolution over time and quality and lineage.